Hubble tension and matter inhomogeneities: a theoretical perspective: Perturbative solution

 We need to know how the time is related with the space for photons.
-To do that, we considered the radial trajectory given by equation (\ref{eq:radial_eq}).
-In the next step, we expanded the cosmological time as
+To do that, we consider the radial trajectory given by Eq. (\ref{dr/dtau}).
+In the next step, we expand the cosmological time as

+We used a Taylor expansion because the radial trajectories relate the radial component with time around $r=0$, which corresponds to $\tau=0$.
 The units of $\tau_i$ are $s^{-i+1}$.
-Now we used equation \eqref{eq:radial_eq} to find the coefficients $\tau_i$.
-We wrote them in the Appendix.
+Now we used Eq. \eqref{dr/dtau} to find the coefficients $\tau_i$.
+We include them in the Appendix \ref{coefficients}.

-\subsection{Luminosity Distance Expansion}
+\subsection{Luminosity distance expansion}

 With $\tau(r)$ for photons, we can find the expression for $r(z)$, where $z$ is the redshift.
-This allows us to integrate the luminosity distance shown in equation \eqref{eq:dl_perturbed}.
-With the equation \eqref{eq:tau}, the coefficients $f_i$ from equations \eqref{eq:f_2}, \eqref{eq:f_3} and \eqref{eq:f_4}, we can find an expression for $r(z)$ using equation \eqref{eq:redshift}:
+This was included in Appendix \ref{r(z)}.
+Finally, using the luminosity distance defined in Eq. \eqref{luminositydistance} we get